Korn Chatikavanij: Subsequent political career in the Democrat Party (2011–2019)

-New political parties (2020–present)
+New political parties (2020–2025)

 After being elected as a Democrat Party MP in 2019, Korn resigned from parliament in 2020 and quit the Democrat Party.
 He then founded the Kla Party, which espoused a pragmatic ideology.

-Another former member of the Democrats, Attawit Suwanpakdee, became the party's secretary-general.
+Another former member of the Democrats, Atavit Suwanpakdee, became the party's secretary-general.

 In September 2022, Korn announced in a press conference that he would be joining forces with Suwat Liptapallop, a former deputy prime minister and the chairman of the Chart Pattana Party.
 He resigned from his position in Kla and became a member of Chart Pattana's executive committee.
 Afterwards, on 16 October 2022, Tewan Liptapallop, then serving as Chart Pattana's leader, resigned from his position and nominated Korn to serve as his successor.
 Korn was thus elected as the leader of the Chart Pattana Party, which was renamed as the Chart Pattana Kla Party.
 Korn announced that under his leadership, Chart Pattana Kla would focus on economic policies at the next general election.

 In the 2023 Thai general election, Chart Pattana Kla won two house seats.
 Korn announced on 25 June 2023 that he had resigned his leadership position.

+Return to the Democrat Party (2025-present)

-In October 2025, he rejoined the Democrat Party, taking the position of deputy party leader for economic affairs.
+In October 2025, he rejoined the Democrat Party in the lead up to the 2026 Thai general election, taking the position of deputy party leader for economic affairs.